 - At the registration stage, type the name of the hub and scan the QR code located under the lid (or enter a registration key manually).

-- Wait until the hub is registered and displayed on the application desktop.
+- Wait until the hub is registered.

 Prior to installing the hub, make sure that you have selected the optimal location: the SIM card demonstrates consistent reception, all the devices have been tested for radio communication, and the hub is hidden from direct view.